Tipu Kanan Tipu Kiri

-Tipu Kanan Tipu Kiri (Cheating Right, Cheating Left) is a Malay language romantic drama film produced and directed by Sharad Sharan.
+Tipu Kanan Tipu Kiri (Cheating Right, Cheating Left) is a 2008 Malaysian-Indonesian Malay-language romantic comedy film produced and directed by Sharad Sharan.
 The film, about a group of friends at the crossroads of life, features actors including Christian Sugiono, Natasha Hudson, Sazzy Falak and Hans Isaac in lead roles.
-Tamil actor, Madhavan, makes a guest appearance.

 Plot

 Rudy, played by Christian Sugiono, is married to superstar celebrity Wulan, played by Titi Kamal, must keep the marriage a secret because of a clause in Wulan's contract stating that she can't get married.
 He then gets a job in a company (why and what company isn’t really explained) and accidentally lets it slip that he is married.
 When his boss (Hans Isaac) wants to meet his wife, all the trouble starts.
 He hires a woman (Natasha Hudson) to play his pretend wife and things slowly get out of hand.